HaitaiNg/Education/GoRuck/README.txt

 This American flag was designed and built by Haitai Ng for GoRuck Tough NYC 10/12/18.
-This flag stands at 10ft x 3/4in, however the height can be re-adjusted to 5ft x 3/4in or extended to greater heights.Constructed using EMT Steel conduit, this flag is strong yet lightweight.
-EMT conduit is one of the  lightest form of steel conduit and it is a great conductor for electrical current so you can use these poles for other projects.
+This flag stands at 10ft x 3/4in, however the height can be re-adjusted to 5ft x 3/4in or extended to greater heights.
+Constructed using EMT Steel conduit, this flag is strong yet lightweight.
+EMT conduit is one of the lightest form of steel conduit and it is a great conductor for electrical current so you can use these rods for other projects.

 List of Materials
 - 3ft. x 5ft.
 American Flag